Scholars visiting UBC

 Research projects: He directed the Major Bidding Program for the National Social Science Foundation of China, a Major Program for Humanities and Social Science Base of the Ministry of Education of PRC, and the Major Project Translation and Publication of Chinese Cultural Works for the Information Office of the State Council of PRC.
 Dr. Wang also directed three Provincial-ministerial Major Programs.
 He assumed the role of Sub-project Leader of the Major Program for National Social Science Foundation of China, and of the Major Assigned Program for the Ministry of Foreign Affairs of PRC.

 Dr. Wang has been committed to innovating the field of East Asian Studies by taking Chinese culture as the source, multiculturalism as the vision, Chinese Studies as the foundation, and comparative culturology as the method.

 Scholars visiting Oxford University

-A workshop on the topic “Mahāyāna and the Precepts: Readings from the Fanwan jing 梵網經 and the Baoliangju jing 寶梁聚經 (Ratnarāśisūtra)” (9 December 2017, London), was led by Prof. Funayama Toru (Kyoto University) and Jonathan A. Silk (Leiden University).
-This workshop were partially supported by the Glorisun Fund.
+A workshop on the topic of “Mahāyāna and the Precepts: Readings from the Fanwan jing 梵網經 and the Baoliangju jing 寶梁聚經 (Ratnarāśisūtra)” (December 9, 2017, London) was led by Profs.
+Funayama Toru (Kyoto University) and Jonathan A. Silk (Leiden University).
+This workshop was partially supported by the Glorisun Fund.

 Scholars visiting the University of California at Berkeley: